4 Reasons BPM is Being Forced Into Low Code

 With the advent of the cloud, there are more and more vendors that are offering packaged BPM applications at a fraction of the cost of legacy BPM software that required intense technical knowledge and were obscenely expensive.

 Small and medium businesses are looking at these offerings and deciding that they want something to help their BPM as well.
-And one of the factors they’re looking for is low code, and with it, the potential to increase savings and improve workability.
+And one of the factors they’re looking for is low-code systems, and with it, the potential to increase savings and improve workability.
 Low code BPM applications will only continue to increase for BPM and many other areas.

 You can expect that more and more BPM software vendors will try to incorporate low code BPM software as a potential feature that they can sell to their customers.